-How the Central Business District Tolling Program Would Work
+How the Central Business District Tolling Program Will Work

-The Central Business District (CBD) Tolling Program would be the first congestion pricing program in the United States.
-The Environmental Assessment, which the United States Department of Transportation’s Federal Highway Administration has said we must undertake, looks at the environmental effects of the program.
-Congestion pricing has helped other cities around the world and we believe it would also help the people who visit, live, or work in the New York City metropolitan region.
-By reducing traffic and helping improve mass transit, the CBD Tolling Program would also make it faster to travel and would improve air quality.
+The Central Business District (CBD) Tolling Program will be the first congestion pricing program in the United States.
+The Environmental Assessment, which the United States Department of Transportation’s Federal Highway Administration required, looked at the environmental effects of the program.
+Congestion pricing has helped other cities around the world and we believe it will also help the people who visit, live, or work in the New York City metropolitan region.
+By reducing traffic and helping improve mass transit, the CBD Tolling Program will also make it faster to travel and improve air quality.

-If the CBD Tolling Program Environmental Assessment is approved by the Federal Highway Administration, vehicles that enter or remain in the Central Business District would be tolled.
-The toll would be paid using an E-ZPass.
-If you do not have an E-ZPass, toll bills would be mailed to the address of the registered vehicle owner and are paid using Tolls by Mail.
+Vehicles that enter or remain in the Central Business District will be tolled.
+The toll will be paid using an E-ZPass.
+If you do not have an E-ZPass, toll bills will be mailed to the address of the registered vehicle owner and are paid using Tolls by Mail.

-When and How Toll Amounts Would Be Decided
+When and How Toll Amounts Will Be Decided

 In April 2019, the state enacted the MTA Reform and Traffic Mobility Act (the Act), which states that the MTA's Triborough Bridge and Tunnel Authority (TBTA) needs to design, develop, build, and run the Central Business District (CBD) Tolling Program.

-There are two ways that the tolls would be set:
+There are three ways that the tolls will be set: